mike182uk/paypal-ipn-listener/README.md

 ##<a id="usage"></a>Usage

-You can either build up the `Listener` object manually or you can use a `ListenerBuilder`.
+You can either build up the listener object manually or you can use a listener builder.
 This package provides 2 listener builders:

 1. `Mdb\PayPal\Ipn\ListenerBuilder\Guzzle\InputStreamListenerBuilder` - Builds a listener using the guzzle service and the input stream message factory
 2. `Mdb\PayPal\Ipn\ListenerBuilder\Guzzle\ArrayListenerBuilder` - Builds a listener using the guzzle service and the array message factory